 Which Microphone Delivers the Best Audio for Teaching Online?

 Sound is often the most overlooked aspect of teaching online.
-Compared to the excitement that comes with a good camera, the sound should go hand-in-hand.
-When students get confused, either because the audio went static or they didn’t hear what you said, the entire learning experience suffers.
+When students get confused, it’s either because the audio went static or they didn’t hear what you said.

 Computer built-in microphones may work but their fixed position can employ a thin sound and low volume of your voice.
-If you’re looking to enhance this experience, you may want to know the best types of a microphone with the highest quality audio:
+If you’re looking to enhance this experience, you may want to know the best types of microphone with the highest quality audio:

 2) HEADSETS WITH MICROPHONE

 Headsets with microphones are traditional but the most popular microphone.
 Headsets typically deliver a smooth listening feature that boosts noise cancellation.
 It makes a useful gadget that allows focusing more on the speech of the other person.
 With this system, you are sure to deliver a clear and bold voice all the time.

 Headsets are generally designed with a combined monophonic or dual stereophonic earpiece with a boom microphone.